kfrn/cinema-1917-api/documentation.md

 * Search by genre y
 * Search by country y
 * Search for films by presence of poster y
-* Search by runtime
+* Search by has runtime y

+To add?
+* Runtime - with lower & upper limits
-* Search by release date
+* Release date - day/month?

 ## Requests